On the asymptotic behavior of the spectral gap for discrete Schr\"odinger operators: Main results I: General Case

 Secondly, Theorem~\ref{Theorem upper boundII} and again \eqref{lambda1alphadelta0 equation} imply

 for all but finitely many $k \in \mathds N$.
 In a final step, recall \eqref{obere Schranke lambda0inftydelta0}.

 \end{proof}

-Let us remark that, in the continuous one-dimensional setting working with operators on an interval, a result similar to Corollary~\ref{Corollary proof conjecture special case J = 0} was established in \cite{KernerTaufer} for the special case of a symmetric step potential.
-To the best of our knowledge, this is so far the only potential for which such bounds have been derived.
+Let us remark that, in the continuous one-dimensional setting working with operators on an interval, a result similar to Corollary~\ref{C_1 proof conjecture special case J = 0} was established in \cite{KernerTaufer} for the special case of a symmetric step potential.
 On the other hand, in \cite{KernerCompact}, the authors could prove corresponding lower bounds for a larger class of symmetric and compactly supported potentials but those bounds are quartic in the length and do not, as conjectured in \cite{KernerTaufer}, involve the length to the power three.